ropg/ezTime/README.md

 The service has the potential of seeing which IP-numbers use ezTime and what timezone data they request.
 Any GeoIP lookups are done against a local database, no third parties are involved.
 The service does not keep logfiles unless something is wrong and needs debugging.
 In such a case any logfiles will be deleted after work is done, but within 48 hours at the latest.

-Data has never been used for any other purposes than debugging, not will it ever be.
+Data has never been used for any other purposes than debugging, nor is any other use envisioned in the future.

 &nbsp;